waifu-core/waifu-core/doc/psbt.md

 Waifu Core.
 We assume their wallets only contain the multisig funds.
-In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `bitnet-cli` is used.
+In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `waifu-cli` is used.

 Setup:
 - All three call `getnewaddress` to create a new address; call these addresses